-Outside Assessment
+Outside Assessment/Crisis Evaluation

-If a student requires outside assessment, treatment or evaluation (ex: Crisis Screening), a conversation with administration must occur to determine the need for a re-entry meeting prior to that student's re-admittance to school.
+In an event that school staff have concerns about a student's safety to themselves, our counselors may use the Columbia Screener as a measure to determine if a next level of care is needed.
+If a student requires outside assessment, treatment or evaluation (ex. crisis screening), a conversation with administration must occur to determine the need for a re-entry meeting prior to that student's re-admittance to school.